PureBasic: Procedural programming

-PureBasic does not escape double quotes in strings so these must be concatenated with Chr(34).
+In this example program the string "OK clicked or with '&' mnemonic" quotes & with single-quotes.
+To use double-quotes instead the message string could be coded "OK clicked or with " + #DQuote$ + "&" #DQuote$ + " mnemonic".
+The double-quote character could also be represented as Chr(34).

+PureBasic does not support string interpolation like some other programming languages.

 Object-oriented programming

 Fred, the developer of PureBasic, has stated that PureBasic will never be object oriented.
 However, numerous users have created object oriented support systems.

 Data types

 Variable data type specified when you first use it (and optionally - in the future), and is separated from the name of the point.
 There is a set of basic types - .f, .d (float and double numbers), .b, .c, .w, .l, .q (integers - from single-byte and 8-byte), .s - strings.